18: Iteration II

 Write a function called

-) and outputs a string of the finalists’ names for that season.
+finaliststhat takes the input of a survivor season (as anumeric) and outputs a string of the finalists’ names for that season.
 The finalists’ names should be separated with a comma.Use

-to return a character vector of finalists for seasons 31-40.
+map_chrto return a character vector of finalists for seasons 31-40.

 Your turn: sample_finalists